Vishnu and consorts (Pala)

 Vishnu triad seated Pala

-A similar bronze of about the same size, 7 cms, is in LA County Museum of Art.Refer P. Pal’s Indian Sculptures Volume II page 201, Catalogue no 100 e and that bronze is dated to about 12th century.
+A similar bronze of about the same size, 7 cms, is in the Los Angeles County Museum of Art.
+Refer to P. Pal’s Indian Sculptures Volume II page 201, Catalogue no 100 e and that bronze is dated to about the 12th century.

-In South India Vishnu’s consorts are always Sri Devi and Bhu Devi.
+In South India, Vishnu’s consorts are always Sri Devi and Bhu Devi.
 Saraswati is associated with a god, it is Brahma.

 Vishnu consorts pala back